R. v. A.R.

-The complainant was not a relatively small woman.
 The client, however, was a relatively small man.
-In cross-examination, the complainant testified that she was not wearing any underwear at the time of the alleged rape and that her clothing otherwise made it easy for the client to commit the rape.
+In cross-examination, the complainant testified that she was not wearing any underwear at the time of the alleged sexual assault and that her clothing otherwise made it easy for the client to commit the sexual assault.
 She explained that in the two years following her caesarean section, she was in the habit of not wearing any underwear since the underwear irritated her scar.
 She denied that she could have purchased some type of underwear that would not have caused her discomfort.
 Her denial in this regard was suspicious.
-More significantly, she also denied that there was a second occasion on which she had consensual sexual intercourse with the client on the grass behind her apartment building a few nights before the alleged rape.
+More significantly, she also denied that there was a second occasion on which she had consensual sexual intercourse with the client on the grass behind her apartment building a few nights before the alleged sexual assault.
 When I pressed her in cross-examination with respect to this second incident of consensual sexual intercourse, she abruptly stated that she had sex with the client in the stairwell of the fire escape of her apartment building and not on the grass.
-When I pointed out that she had earlier testified that she had consensual sexual intercourse with the client on only one occasion prior to the alleged rape, she testified that she had forgotten about the second occasion.
+When I pointed out that she had earlier testified that she had consensual sexual intercourse with the client on only one occasion prior to the alleged sexual assault, she testified that she had forgotten about the second occasion.

 After the completion of the complainant’s evidence, the trial Judge advised the Crown and I that she would be disposing of the charges against the client by directing the jury to return a verdict of acquittal.
 In other words, the jury was instructed by the trial Judge that, as a matter of law, the jury was required to return a verdict of not guilty with respect to both of the charges which the client was facing.
 Accordingly, the client was acquitted.